Cata Díaz: International career

 Díaz made his first appearance with the Argentina national team in 2003, and was called to the 2007 Copa América squad as the nation finished second in Venezuela.
 On 6 June 2009, in a 2010 FIFA World Cup qualifier against Colombia, he scored his first and only international goal, finding the net in the 57th minute for a 1–0 home win; he would be, however, overlooked for the final stages in South Africa.

 Coaching and later career

 On 29 November 2019, Díaz's contract expired and he retired for the second and definitive time.
 Subsequently, it was reported he was going to be named Miguel Ángel Russo's assistant at Boca Juniors, but he ended up joining the reserves in the same capacity, under Blas Giunta.
 However, 41-year old Cata, left the position at the end of September 2020 and came out of retirement, to play for Spanish club CD Móstoles URJC.
 He announced his retirement again on 23 May 2021.

 In the summer 2021, he returned to Boca Juniors in a management-role, collaborating in different aspects.

+Personal life

+Daniel is the younger brother of former football midfielder Juan Carlos Díaz, also nicknamed Cata.